namepllet/HandOccNet/README.md

 ```
 to test HandOccNet on the GPU 0,1,2,3 with {test epoch}th epoch trained model. `--gpu 0,1,2,3` can be used instead of `--gpu 0-3`.

 * For the HO3D dataset, pred{test epoch}.zip will be generated in `output/result` folder.
-You can upload it to the codalab challenge(https://competitions.codalab.org/competitions/22485) and see the results.
+You can upload it to the [codalab challenge](https://competitions.codalab.org/competitions/22485) and see the results.
-* Our pretrained model can be downloaded from [here](https://drive.google.com/drive/folders/1OlyV-qbzOmtQYdzV6dbQX4OtAU5ajBOa?usp=sharing)
+* Our trained model can be downloaded from [here](https://drive.google.com/drive/folders/1OlyV-qbzOmtQYdzV6dbQX4OtAU5ajBOa?usp=sharing)

 ## Results
 Here I report the performance of the HandOccNet.